Skip to content

 Use Cases

-• Shed excessive loads off the microservice
+• Shed excessive load from the microservice

 Usage